michaelkedey/terraform-project-jomacs-/README.md

 - I also have a **load balancer and a listener**, associated with the public subnet, which distributes traffic to the security group in which the instance resides.

-- I have an **Internet Gateway** in the vpc which has a public route table, with routes defined which send all traffic to the internet.
+- I have an **Internet Gateway** in the vpc which has a public route table, with routes defined which send traffic to the internet.

 - I also have a **NAT Gateway** residing in the public subnet, which has a route table with a route diffined which only sends outbound traffic from the **private subnet** through the **Internet Gateway**.